Common Tests During Pregnancy

 Early pregnancy blood and urine tests

-This is the most common screening test offered.
-It calculates your risk of having a baby with Trisomy 21 (Down syndrome), Trisomy 18 (Edwards syndrome) and Trisomy 13 (Patau syndrome).
+This test uses a combination of blood test and ultrasound measurement to calculates your risk of a baby with Trisomy 21 (Down syndrome), Trisomy 18 (Edwards syndrome) and Trisomy 13 (Patau syndrome).
 This test has a detection rate of 90% for Down syndrome, and has a false positive rate of 5%.
 It involves a blood test performed at 10 weeks gestation, and an ultrasound performed at 12 weeks gestation.
 These two results are combined with your maternal age, and any relevant history, to give you an estimated risk of your baby being affected.

 Non Invasive Prenatal Testing (NIPT)

-Non Invasive Prenatal Testing (NIPT) is a new option for prenatal screening.
-It is a blood test that analyses circulating cell-free DNA extracted from a maternal blood sample.
+Non Invasive Prenatal Testing (NIPT) is a newer option for prenatal screening.
+It is a blood test that analyses fetal DNA extracted from a maternal blood sample.
 This screening test detects the risk of your baby having Trisomy 21 (Down syndrome), 18 (Edwards syndrome) and 13 (Patau syndrome).
 NIPT has a detection rate of >99%, false positive and false negative rates of <1%.

 Chorionic Villus Sampling (CVS) is a diagnostic test performed at 11 to 14 weeks gestation.
 It is performed by taking a sample of chorionic villus cells from the placenta with an ultrasound guided needle.
 The risk of miscarriage is 1-2%.
 That means there are between one and two chances of miscarriage for every 100 sampling tests performed.